gladstone-institutes/supremo_lite/README.md

 ## Usage

-`supremo_lite` provides functionality for generating personalized genome sequences from reference genomes and variant files, as well as performing in-silico mutagenesis.
+`supremo_lite` provides functionality for generating personalized genome sequences from reference genomes and variant files, as well as performing saturation mutagenesis.
 The package supports both PyTorch tensors and NumPy arrays for sequence encoding.

 ### Basic Imports